slerman12/UnifiedML/README.md

 ---

-> :exclamation: UnifiedML is compatible with datasets & domains beyond Vision.
+> :milky_way: UnifiedML is compatible with datasets & domains beyond Vision.

 Thanks to dimensionality adaptivity ([paper 3.6](paper)) for example, train the default CNN architecture on raw 1D Audio: